ruizhang84/Android-team/Project2/Docs/VisionDocument.md

  - For each valid transaction, if a customer spends $30 or more, he/she gets a $3 credit towards his/her next purchase as a reward.
 The following rules also apply:

-    - The reward credit expired in a month.
+    - The reward credit expires in a month.

     - The credit is applied towards the very next purchase.